 Another example could be “language,” discussing how it has evolved and changed over the course of history, how it allows you to look deeper into different cultures, and how learning different languages stretches the mind.
 A tip for expanding on these topics and achieving specificity is to select particular details of the topic that you find intriguing and explain why.

-Regardless of your topic, this prompt provides an excellent opportunity to display writing prowess through elegant, specific descriptions that leverage sensory details.
+Regardless of your topic, this prompt provides a great opportunity to display writing prowess through elegant, specific descriptions that leverage sensory details.
 Describing the beauty of the night sky, the rhythms and sounds of different languages, or the scent of a crème brûlée shows passion and captivation in a very direct, evocative way.

 The key to writing this essay is answering the question of why something captivates you instead of simply ending with “I love surfing.”
 A tip would be to play off your senses (for applicable topics), think about what you see, feel, smell, hear, and taste.

 In the case of surfing, the salty water, weightlessness of bobbing over the waves, and fresh air could cater to senses.
-Alternatively, for less physical topics, you can use a train of thought and descriptions to show vividly how your mind dwells on the topic until you “lose all track of time.”
+Alternatively, for less physical topics, you can use a train of thought and descriptions to show how deeply and vividly your mind dwells on the topic.

 Well-executed trains of thought or similar tactics are successful ways to convey passion for a certain topic.
-To answer what or who you turn to when you want to learn more, you can be authentic and honest — if it’s Google, Wikipedia, a teacher, friend, YouTube Channel, or anything, you simply have to show how you interact with the medium.
+To answer what or who you turn to when you want to learn more, you can be authentic and honest—if it’s Wikipedia, a teacher, friend, YouTube Channel, etc., you simply have to show how you interact with the medium.

 When brainstorming this particular essay, a tip would be to use a web diagram, placing the topic in the middle and thinking about branching characteristics, themes, or concepts related to the topic that are directly engaging and captivating to you.
-In doing so, you will be able to gauge the depth of the topic and whether or not it will suffice for this prompt.
+In doing so, you’ll be able to gauge the depth of the topic and whether it will suffice for this prompt.

-This prompt is designed to be open-ended, allowing you to express what you want to express if it does not align directly with the other prompts.
-While this prompt is very open-ended, it does not mean you can adapt any essay you have written and think it will suffice.
+This prompt is allows you to express what you want to express if it doesn’t align directly with the other prompts.
+While this prompt is very open-ended, it doesn’t mean you can adapt any essay you’ve written and think it will suffice.
 Always refer back to the Strategy section of this article and make sure the topic and essay of your choice addresses the Core Four questions necessary for a good Common App essay.